Pin It!

 1. Mash the banana with a fork until smooth and there are no large pieces left.

-2. In a medium-sized bowl, combine protein pancake mix, almond milk, cinnamon, vanilla extract, bananas and walnuts, and stir with a spatula or whisk to combine.
+2. In a medium-sized bowl, combine protein pancake mix, milk, cinnamon, vanilla extract, bananas and walnuts, and stir with a spatula or whisk to combine.

 4. Scoop 1/3 cup of pancake batter and pour into pan slowly.
 The batter will be thick so you may need to spread with a spoon.

 5. Griddle pancakes for 1 ¾ -2 minutes per side.
+Serve with warm maple syrup and additional bananas or walnuts.

 Notes